ggrek1988/QACourses/README.md

 # QACourses

-This is a project with my solution of some proposed exercises from http://localhost:1234/litecart/
+This is a project with my solution of some proposed exercises from litecart

 http://www.softaculous.com/apps/ecommerce/litecart